 The console runs on an embedded PC system, and like all computers, there is a possibility of system failure.
-The console software can be reloaded using the recovery USB stick (or CD, if a drive is fitted) provided with the console, or you can download a recovery disk creator application from the Avolites download website which will automatically create a recovery stick.
+The console software can be reloaded using the recovery USB stick provided with the console, or you can download a recovery disk creator application from the Avolites download website which will automatically create a recovery stick.